tanav-kambhampati/robot-motor-pdm-fusion/README.md

 ## Authors

-- Srinivas Nampalli - Del Norte High School
+- Srinivas Nampalli - University of California, Irvine
-- Tanav Kambhampati - Del Norte High School
+- Tanav Kambhampati - University of California, San Diego
-- Saathvik Gampa - Del Norte High School
+- Saathvik Gampa - University of California, San Diego
+- Siavash Farzan - California Polytechnic Institute San Luis Obispo

+## Acknowledgements
+The authors would ike to thank Yuva Bala (Del Norte High School) for his assistance in our research as well as presenting at IEEE CCTA.

 ## License